rob-myers/rob-myers.github.io/articles/tech2.md

    ]"
 ></div>

-In other words: navigable space is partitioned into triangles then collapsed to points, node connectivity is determined by triangle adjacency.
-If edges are assigned the distance between their respective triangle's _centroids_, a path length may be defined as the sum of its edge weights.
+In other words, navigable space is partitioned into triangles then collapsed to points.
+Node connectivity is determined by triangle adjacency.
+If edges are weighted by the distance between the respective triangle's _centroids_, a path length may be defined as the sum of its edge weights.
 This can be a bad approximation e.g. zig-zags between centroids can make a short path _long_.
-This is usually "solved" by refining the original polygons and their triangulation.
+This is usually "mostly solved" by refining the original polygons and their triangulation.

-But even after this refinement process, realistic NPCs would not follow these centroid-to-centroid paths.
 Given A and B we have two respective triangles (possibly indistinct), so two nodes, so can  apply [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) using our chosen edge weights.
+The result is insufficient because realistic NPCs would not follow centroid-to-centroid paths.
-Finally, the resulting path is made realistic via the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html) i.e. pulled tight along the original navigable polygon's extrema.
+For this reason, one finally applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html).
+That is, the zig-zag path  is pulled tight along the original navigable polygon's extrema.

 __TODO__ string-pulling demo i.e. can choose destination via click